-Led by naturalist and bird guide Mark Pretti and local guide Benito Hernandez, the cost will be about \$3500.00 per person, double occupancy, and includes all lodging, meals, admissions, GGAS administration fee, and transportation from Oaxaca City to Puerto Escondido.
-The single supplement will be about \$400.
+Led by naturalist and bird guide Mark Pretti and local guide Benito Hernandez, the cost is \$3750.00 per person, double occupancy, and includes all lodging, meals, admissions, transportation from Oaxaca City to Puerto Escondido, and the Golden Gate Bird Alliance administrative fee.
+The single supplement is \$600.
 Group size is limited to 8.
-For more information, contact Mark at mpnaturetours@earthlink.net or (520) 803-6889.
+For more information, contact Mark at mpnaturetours1@gmail.com or (520) 803-6889.

 Birding, Natural History, and Culture in Oaxaca, Mexico Mark Pretti Nature Tours.
-L.L.C. and the Golden Gate Audubon Society
+L.L.C. and the Golden Gate Bird Alliance

-January 4 - 14, 2022
+January 18 - 28, 2026

 Day 1 - Jan.
-4 - Travel to Oaxaca / Hotel Azucenas
+18 - Travel to Oaxaca / Hotel Azucenas

 Please see the General Information section below for information on travel to Oaxaca.
 Arrive at the Oaxaca airport from where you'll take a colectivo (shared taxi) to the Hotel Azucenas about 25 minutes away.
-As you exit the glass doors of the baggage area, continue straight for about 100 feet, and on your right will be an obvious taxi booth where you can buy a colectivo ticket for about 85 pesos (approx. \$4 - 5 US) for the shared van or hire a private one (called especial) for about 350 pesos (about \$18 - 20 US).
+As you exit the glass doors of the baggage area, continue straight for about 100 feet, and on your right will be an obvious taxi booth where you can buy a colectivo ticket for about 90 pesos (approx. \$5 US) for the shared van or hire a private one (called especial) for about 400 pesos (about \$20 US).
+You can pay for this with your credit card.
 The especial will take you right to the hotel whereas you'll be with a group in the colectivo and may be the third or fourth stop.
 The white colectivo vans will be right out front, and the process is very straightforward.
-Just let them know you are going to the Hotel Azucenas on the corner of Calle Matamoros and La Union and one block north of La Soledad Church.
+Just let them know you are going to the Hotel Azucenas on the corner of Calle Matamoros and La Union and one block north of La Iglesia de La Soledad.
 FYI - if you take the regular colectivo, please note that the Hotel Azucenas is often one of the last stops and the trip can take a while.
 I always spend the few extra dollars for the especial.
+Also as you exit the luggage area at the Oaxaca airport, there is an obvious cambio (money exchange) on the right.
+This will be a very good chance to change some money.
+There are also easily accessed ATMs 10 minutes walking from the hotel.
 Our hotel is perfectly situated in a nice neighborhood about 5 blocks (5-10 min. walk) from the zocalo (central plaza) and will serve as a comfortable home base from which we'll explore the area around Oaxaca City - www.hotelazucenas.com.
-While almost of the day staff at the Azucenas speak English, please be aware that in the evening, sometimes the staff person speaks only Spanish.
+While most of the day staff at the Azucenas speak English, please be aware that in the evening, sometimes the staff person speaks only Spanish (but they usually understand English).
 Just be patient as it always works out.

 Though I'll remind you when we're there, please keep in mind that the Azucenas is a small and intimate place and that during our early breakfasts (which they're doing specially for us), and after 9 pm, we need to be VERY quiet so as not to disturb other guests.
 Also please note that in some of the rooms it can take an unusually long time for hot water to arrive in your shower.

-We'll be at the Hotel Azucenas for 5 nights, January 4 - 8.
+We'll be at the Hotel Azucenas for 5 nights, January 18 - 22.